Skip to content

 Environmental sensors

-Three environmental sensors ride along with the presence sensors.
-They're independent of presence detection — they just report room state.
+Three environmental sensors ride along with the presence sensors and report room conditions independently.

 LED and relay

-The device has a front LED which can reflect device state (occupancy, CO2 level) or be driven directly from your own automations.
-It also has a solid state relay output which can be used to make the device a smart sensor in your alarm system.
+The front LED can reflect device state (occupancy, CO₂ level) or be driven directly from your own automations.
+The solid-state relay output can feed presence into an alarm system, or drive low-voltage equipment directly.

-See the hardware overview for relay wiring and ratings.
+See Everything Smart's hardware overview for relay wiring and ratings.

 Connectivity